Clemapfel/mousetrap/README.md

 + `GLM`: CPU-side OpenGL-related Math
 + `GLEW`: Loading of OpenGL extensions
 + `SFML`: Audio-playback and Joystick Interface

+You will also need a C++17-capable compiler, for example those provided by gcc or clang.

 Installing these dependencies is OS-specific, the following section will provide instructions on how to do so: